AMWA-TV/ms-05-02/docs/Coding conventions.md

 };
 ```

+Because **NcObject** is the base class, all other control classes MUST be directly or indirectly derived from it.

 ## Datatype definitions

 Simple NCA datatypes are defined as typedefs.
 Complex datatypes (i.e. structures) are defined as Web IDL interfaces with properties only - no methods or events.
 No NCA-specific metadata is required.
 The RGB interface definition given above is a valid complex datatype definition.
 Here it is again, except with NCA primitive datatypes instead of built-in Web IDL datatypes used for the properties - this is correct NCA style: